 Sea Grant’s Community Engaged Internship (CEI) aims to broaden participation in coastal, ocean, Great Lakes, and marine sciences by offering training and mentorship, through paid internships, to undergraduate students from under-resourced, underrepresented and/or indigenous and tribal populations.
 This program aims to broaden participation in coastal and marine profession by engaging and recruiting diverse undergraduate students in place-based research, extension, education, and/or communication that respects and integrates local ways of knowing.

 - On-the-ground learning experience, including completion of a project that extends the knowledge of community stakeholders to address a coastal, marine or Great Lakes issue of environmental, economic and/or social importance.

-- Mentoring by Sea Grant and Shedd professionals, Sea Grant funded researchers and Knauss Fellows.
+- Mentoring by Sea Grant and other professionals, Sea Grant funded researchers and Knauss Fellows.

 - Virtual professional development sessions and training opportunities.

-- Graduation Ceremony to celebrate accomplishments, network with peers and other professionals (in-person meeting included, dependent on status of COVD-19 restrictions).
+- Graduation Ceremony to celebrate accomplishments, network with peers and other professionals (in-person or virtual meeting to be determined).

 - Participation in pre/post evaluation.

-ELIGIBILITY: Interns must be enrolled in an undergraduate degree at a 2- or 4-year college or university, at the time of application.
-IISG and Shedd Aquarium encourage applicants from groups that are historically underrepresented in the sciences, including African-American, American Indian or Alaska Native, Hispanic and Latino/a/x, female, first-generation college students, veterans, LGBTQ+, and students with disabilities.
+For eligibility, students must be enrolled in an undergraduate degree at a 2- or 4-year college or university, at the time of application.
+IISG, National Park Service and Shedd Aquarium encourage applicants from groups that are historically underrepresented in the sciences, including African-American, American Indian or Alaska Native, Hispanic and Latino/a/x, female, first-generation college students, veterans, LGBTQ+, and students with disabilities.
 The program is also open to students who have experienced and worked to overcome educational or economic disadvantages, and/or who have personal or family circumstances that may complicate their career paths.

 HOW TO APPLY:

-- Cover letter, please tell us about yourself and how you fit into the goals of the CEI program, and how this internship will help you with your career goals.
-Also, please address what you think are the most important environmental justice issues facing the Chicago and Great Lakes region?
-(1-2 pages);
+- Cover letter, please tell us about yourself and how you fit into the goals of the CEI program, and how this internship will help you with your career goals (2 pages max).

-- Curriculum vitae or resume detailing education and work experiences (2 pages maximum); and
+- Curriculum vitae or resume detailing education and work experiences (2 pages maximum).

 - One letter of recommendation; which can be sent directly to email@example.com on your behalf or included in your application (1 page max).